List of OnePlus products: OnePlus TV Q1 and Q1 Pro

 OnePlus TV Q1 features 55-inch 4K-resolution QLED panels.
-The OnePlus TV Q1 has a rated sound output of 50W.
-The televisions also support Dolby Vision and sound formats up to Dolby Atmos, along with support for the HDR10 format.
+The OnePlus TV Q1 has a rated sound output of 50 W. The televisions also support Dolby Vision and sound formats up to Dolby Atmos, along with support for the HDR10 format.
 The OnePlus TV range has the Gamma Magic Colour picture processor, which aims to enhance picture quality.
 The OnePlus TV Q1 models have a unique Kevlar-like finish at the back and comes with a unique stand design.
 The OnePlus TV Q1 runs on Android TV 9.0 that comes with some customization including OxygenPlay, a curated content service built into the TV.
 OnePlus has also released the OnePlus Connect app that can be used with the OnePlus TV.

 Similar to the Q1, the OnePlus TV Q1 Pro has a 55-inch 4K-resolution QLED screen.
 The TV panel has slim borders all around, and a small, discreet OnePlus logo in the middle of the bottom bezel.
 There are four HDMI ports, two USB ports, an Ethernet port, a Toslink port, and a single AV-in socket that can be used with an included adapter for connectivity with older non-HDMI devices.
-OnePlus TV Q1 Pro has a motorized 50W soundbar with eight front-firing speaker drivers.
+OnePlus TV Q1 Pro has a motorized 50 W soundbar with eight front-firing speaker drivers.
 Beyond its physical appearance, the OnePlus TV runs on Android TV with access to OxygenPlay, a content curation service by OnePlus, and easier smartphone integration through the OnePlus Connect app.

 OnePlus TV Y series

 OnePlus TV Y series is an affordable series of televisions, available in 32-inch and 43-inch size variants.
 They include access to smart features such as OnePlus Connect, and Google services such as Google Assistant, Google Chromecast, and the Google Play store, offering users an enhanced smart TV experience at cheaper prices.
 The system runs on Android TV 9 Pie further enhancing the user experience.
 Users can use the Oxygen Play interface for a content-centric view.
-The Y series has a rated sound output of 20W with Dolby Audio tuning.
+The Y series has a rated sound output of 20 W with Dolby Audio tuning.